worldspawn-web/worldspawn-web/README.md

 - 🌍 I'm based in Moscow, Russia.
 - ✉️ You can contact me at [Telegram](https://t.me/worldspawn)
-- 🧠 I'm currently learning React.js & Typescript.
+- 🧠 I'm currently learning Advanced React.js & Typescript.
 - 🤝 I'm open for any collaborations

 <h3>Skills</h3>